 When the true remedy of a fallen humanity is rejected for “scientifically” devised Utopian machinations, the only thing standing in the way of a technologically perfectible humanity is the gospel itself.
-In a quasi-Marxist sort of way, the gospel is viewed as an enemy of “progress” because it blinds the human person from their actual nature; rather than created being participating in the divine source of finite reality, man is evolved being participating in the blind, non-teleological forces of physics, chemistry, and biology.
+Through the lenses of quasi-Marxists, the gospel is viewed as an enemy of “progress” because it blinds the human person from their actual nature; rather than created being participating in the divine source of finite reality, man is evolved being participating in the blind, non-teleological forces of physics, chemistry, and biology.
 So understood, the manipulation of nature via bureaucratic scientific mandate inevitably becomes the “god” of culture.

 Must I point out the evil, tyrannical regimes fixated on social eugenics in order to manipulate the evolutionary process?